gabizou/Applied-Energistics-2/README.md

   - CI server `gradlew setupCIWorkspace`
 3. Build `gradlew build`.
 Jar will be in `build/libs`
 4. For core developer: Setup IDE
-  - IntelliJ: Import into IDE and execute `gradlew genIntellijRuns` afterwards
+  - IntelliJ: Import into IDE, execute `gradlew genIntellijRuns` and change RunConfiguration to `*_main` as quickfix for [ForgeGradle](https://github.com/MinecraftForge/ForgeGradle/issues/357)
   - Eclipse: execute `gradlew eclipse`
 5. For add-on developer: Core-Mod Detection
   - In order to have FML detect AE from your dev environment, add the following VM Option to your run profile
-  - `-Dfml.coreMods.load=appeng.transformer.AppEngCore`
+  - `-Dfml.coreMods.load=appeng.coremod.AppEngCore`

 ## Contribution